-Treatment of infertility must be precertified.
-Penalties apply if the treatment is received without precertification.
+Precertification is recommended for treatment of infertility.
+However, no penalties apply if the treatment is received without precertification.

 In order to be eligible for fertility benefits you must be a covered employee, spouse/partner or eligible dependent ("covered person") under a Citi medical plan